alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 ### TL;DR

-If you want a short fix,
+If you want a quick fix,
 take a look at
 [my presentation for Developers.nl](http://slides.com/alexfernandez/better-dev#/).